 - Black pepper

-- Cilantro - Optional but adds a flavour to the recipe.
+- Cilantro - Optional, but cilantro adds a refreshing touch to this no-onion avocado dip.

 See the recipe card for quantities.

-To prepare guacamole IBS friendly, thoroughly wash all the vegetables.
+To prepare IBS-friendly guacamole, thoroughly wash all the vegetables.
 Then, proceed as follows:

-- Stir in salt, black pepper and freshly squeezed lemon juice.
+Add the grated carrot, cucumber, and fresh cilantro leaves.
+Stir in salt, black pepper, and freshly squeezed lemon juice.
+Mix until well combined, and enjoy!

-Serve this yummy low FODMAP guacamole, aka guacamole recipe no onion with nachos, tacos and burritos, etc.,
+Serve this yummy guacamole recipe no onion with FODMAP-friendly chips.

 Variations